 If you have decided to travel to mainland Greece whether by railway or by car, forget the endless boring plains and flatlands of other countries.
-Be prepared for narrow windy roads and routes crossing over many mountains sometimes through tunnels other times over long bridges made over deep gorges!
-Surely it might take a bit longer to travel around, but nonetheless it will be rewarding.
+Be prepared for narrow windy roads and routes crossing over many mountains.
+Sometimes through tunnels other times over long bridges made over deep gorges!
+Surely it might take a bit longer to travel around, but nonetheless, it will be rewarding.
 After all, for most travelers, the journey itself is what matters the most, not the destination…

 Meteora over the past years has become a very popular site in Greece.
 So, make sure to reserve your seat on a train from Athens on time.
-Till now the Greek train company “Trainose” usually updates the availability for online booking a month prior to departure time.
-You may find the updated train schedules from Athens to Meteora and back here.
+Till now the Greek train company “Trainose” usually updates the availability for online bookings a month prior to departure time.
+You may find the updated train schedules from Athens to Meteora by train and back here.

 Once the system updates its seat availability there is not much time to waste, especially during the high season “May to October”.
 Regularly check the company’s site for those seat availability updates if you wish to reserve seats on your own.
 If you need extra help for booking seats check this blog post on “How to book train tickets in Greece online: An illustrated guide“.
 You can always spare yourself the trouble of booking everything on your own and let us do everything for you.
-The only thing you’ll need to do is to choose the rail tour you wish!
+The only thing you’ll need to do is to choose the train tour you wish!
 We’ll do all the rest for you!

-In order to find the correct train station name on the rail company’s site be aware that the name of the train station for Meteora is not Meteora but Kalambaka!
+In order to find the correct train station name on the rail company’s site, be aware that the name of the train station for Meteora is not Meteora but Kalabaka!
 You might find this name of the town written in various sings in many different ways like Kalabaka or Kalampaka.
 Don’t be confused it’s the same name.
 If in any case, you opt to book the train on your own then make sure to carefully check each available train.
 Because there are direct ones from Athens to Meteora and other trains with connection to Paleofarsalos station, both ways.
 There are 2 direct trains daily, from Athens to Kalambaka and Meteora at 07:20 am and from Kalambaka to Athens at 17:15 pm.

 The train from Athens to Meteora departs from a train station called Larissis or Larissas Athens railway station.
 “Larissa”, the name of Athens’s central train station, one must be careful not to confuse it with the city of Larissa which has a train station also, situated in central Greece!
-You can reach the train station very conveniently from any place of the capital with the underground metro of Athens!
+You can reach the train station very conveniently from any place in the capital with the underground metro of Athens!
 To do this you’ll have to take the red line of Athens metro and to arrive at the station called “Larissa station”.
 Both the railway and the metro stations share the same name.

-Beware of pickpocketing on Athens train station
+Beware of pickpocketing at Athens train station

 Once you’ll arrive at Larissa railway station be very careful about your personal belongings!
-Make sure your wallet, cards or any travel documents are secured and well hidden.
+Make sure your wallet, cards, or any travel documents are secured and well hidden.
 There were many incidents of pickpocketing reported by visitors at the station over the previous seasons.
 Be extra cautious especially during train boarding as most such incidents occur during that time!
 Make sure to board the correct train carriage to find your proper seat.
 It’s better always to have the tickets printed out prior to departure to present them for inspection.
 On each ticket, you’ll find the carriage and the seat number written on it.

 If you are not certain of something like which train to board or which train station you get off, try to find a younger person to speak to.
 Most young people do speak English but not all the train inspectors.
 In any case, the Kalambaka train station is at the very end of the rail line so, if you take a direct train from Athens then no need to worry about it.